 Harry Kim is one of the most visible musicians of our time, with numerous appearances on awards shows, international television specials, and world tours with global superstars.
 His stage presence, versatility, and leadership qualities both on and off stage make him stand-out, whether in the roll as a sideman or frontman.
-His writing and arranging for his Vine Street Horns and others are an example of creativity.
+His writing and arranging for his Vine Street Horns and others are an signature of creativity.

 Harry's experience is extremely diverse from playing with the legendary Harry James to some of the most contemporary artists such as Lady Gaga.
-HIs long list of credits and discography reveals his extending outside the USA with artists in Latin America, France, and other parts of the world.
+HIs long list of credits and discography reveals his global work outside the USA with artists in Latin America, France, and other parts of the world.
 Harry is fluent in Spanish, and also speaks French.

-Harry Kim was born in raised in New York City where he attended High School For The Performing Arts and prepared for a career as a classical trumpeter.
+Harry Kim was born and raised in New York City where he attended High School For The Performing Arts and prepared for a career as a classical trumpeter.
 After high school however, he relocated to Los Angeles and soon discovered the world of funk and jazz.
 After several years touring throughout the U.S. with various show groups, R&B revues and big hands, including the Harry James Big Band, he returned to Los Angeles to further his career.

 Latin music took a front seat during the disco era, a time when live music was rarely featured in discotheques but was in strong demand by salsa audiences.
 It was at this time that he began working with artists such as Tito Puente and Celia Cruz, and also began honing his arranging skills by writing and performing on many disco productions.